-- Maintain and enhance items of heritage significance through encouraging restoration, sympathetic development and adaptive re-use of heritage items. - Work with local Indigenous Communities and the Eden LALC to enhance Council's and the broader communities understanding of the importance of the Delegate area to the first Australians . - Maintain the surrounding rural landscape and rural character of Delegate.
+- Maintain and enhance items of heritage significance through encouraging restoration, sympathetic development and adaptive reuse of heritage items. - Work with local Indigenous Communities and the Eden LALC to enhance Council's and the broader community's understanding of the importance of the Delegate area to the first Australians. - Maintain the surrounding rural landscape and rural character of Delegate.